DomasB/notes/🤖 AI/Grossary/Data Transformation.md

 * **Window-based aggregations** - streaming pipelines accumulate state in windows over time and fixed-sized window aggregations can be computed by batch pipelines,
 * ML transformations that are based on a **reference window** (such as encoding of numerical/categorical features for [data compatibility](http://www.hopsworks.ai/dictionary/data-compatibility) or performance).

-LLM Tags:  #data-transformation #mlpipeline #data-processing LLM Tags:  #data-analysis #data-transformation #ml #parquet LLM Tags:  #mltransformations #streamingpipelines
+LLM Tags:  #data-transformation #ml-pipeline #data-processing LLM Tags:  #data-analysis #data-transformation #ml #parquet LLM Tags:  #mltransformations #streamingpipelines